B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

-Our choice of fundamental domain is guided by the band-restriction rule: we wish to find some Wilson lines that go through all walls in the sense of being in the big band upon crossing each wall.
-This ensures that the Higgs branch image of the Wilson line matches its image under~$F_{\text{geom}}$ in each phase.
-Since the bands depend on~$\theta$, our choice of fundamental domain depends on~$\theta$.
+Our choice of fundamental domain will be guided by the band restriction rule: we wish to find some Wilson lines that go through all walls in the sense of being in the big band upon crossing each wall.
+This ensures that the Higgs branch images of these Wilson lines match their images under~$F_{\text{geom}}$ in all phases.
+Since the bands depend on~$\theta$, our choice of fundamental domain should depend on~$\theta$.